chuni-lin/restaurants/README.md

 # Restaurants
-The collcection of cozy restaurants.
+The collection of cozy restaurants.

 ## Introduction
 * Simple information of restaurants will be shown in the toppage: